kba/anno-common/anno-queries/README.md

 Specs](http://www.w3.org/TR/media-frags/).
 ### emptyAnnotation
 An empty annotation is an object that has either no `body` or no `target`.
+### targetId
+Guess the URL of the thing that is to be annotated

 <!-- END-RENDER -->